SMAPPNYU/internal-dashboard/README.md

 With minimal configuration, this repository first loads tweets related to a given keyword(s) from Decahose to a local MySQL database.
 It then sets up a dashboard using [Superset](https://superset.apache.org/).
 Users can then write custom SQL queries, create a variety of charts, and group charts together into a dashboard.

 Since new tweets are added every day, the system also schedules a background job that loads new tweets every 24 hours.
-The overall systetm architecture is shown below.
+The overall system architecture is shown below.

 This repository is intended as a starting point, so be creative.